okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 npm install -g create-react-app@1.4.3
 ```

 From a terminal window, cd into the root of the `spring-boot-react-example` directory and run the following command.
-This will create a new React application with TypeScript support.
+This command will create a new React application with TypeScript support.

 ```bash
 create-react-app client --scripts-version=react-scripts-ts
 ```

-This will create a new `client` directory and run `yarn` to install all the necessary dependencies.
+After this process runs, you will have a new `client` directory with all the necessary dependencies installed.
 To verify everything works, cd into the `client` directory and run `yarn start`.
 If everything works, you should see the following in your browser.

 {% img blog/react-spring-boot/react-welcome.png alt:"Welcome to React" width:"800" %}{: .center-image }